victory118/Notes/farmaid/FarmaidBot_Notes.md

 ```

 If the board is different from the Uno or Mega, you can see all supported boards by running in the command line `make show_boards`.

+This GitHub repository provides many example Makefiles and a good description of the process: <https://github.com/sudar/Arduino-Makefile>.

 ### Running the fiducials SLAM package